1. What is it?

 • Term: Start and end, which is the period to process the service.

-• Procedures, which includes information on:
+• Procedures, which includes information about:

 • List of procedures (type and status):